 The receipt of miscellaneous items such as interest, dividend, rent, hire charges of vehicles commission, sale of forms etc should be accounted properly.
-The auditor shall compare such receipts with that of previous years.
+The auditor shall compare such receipts with that of previous years, and ensure that amound pending at previous years had been received during the year.
 Amount pending receipt on such items may also be considered while making such comparisons and ensured that such pending amount is included in the Balance sheet of the society.

-1.2.23Verification of suspense assets, advances due to society:
+1.2.23 Verification of suspense assets, advances due to society:

 The Suspense Asset amounts classified as advances due to society should be verified by the auditor in order to ensure that no temporary misappropriation is taken place.
 Advances should be given only for the purpose of society needs and it should be settled at the earliest.
 Outstanding Balance at the end of the year should be verified with the personal ledgers and Day book.
 The minutes should also be verified to satisfy that the payment is authorized by the Board of Directors.
 All payments should be supported with proper vouchers and all refunds with receipts.
 Long pending advances should be scrutinized and explanation of Chief executive officer should be obtained for such pendency.
 The auditor should advise the society to bring down the pendency level to make the Balance sheet a clean one.
-The auditor should verify each and every items of suspense asset to ensure its position.
+The auditor should verify each and every items of suspense asset to ensure its position, and ensure provisions wherever necessary.
 (Read Circular No. 08/2013dated 16-06-2013of Director of Co-operative Audit).

-1.2.24Verification of purchase of fixed assets:
+1.2.24.
+Verification of purchase of fixed assets: